Chia-Network/chiapos/documents/proof_of_space.md

 ### Multithreading

 Multithreading can provide significant performance improvements.
-The CPU usage of most phases is completely paralellizable, and disk I/O blocking can be minimized.
+The CPU usage of most phases is completely parallelizable, and disk I/O blocking can be minimized.

 ## References